CURRENT STAGE: CONSTRUCTION

 CURRENT TRAFFIC IMPACT

-Ellsworth Road from Walnut Road to Germann Road is shifted to the west side of Ellsworth Road, two lanes in each direction, with left turn restrictions in place north of Fulton Parkway to south of Germann, so that work can take place to construct the east side of Ellsworth Road.
-In addition, speed limits are reduced to 35mph through this area.
+From Walnut Road to Germann Road, Ellsworth Road traffic is shifted to the west side of Ellsworth Road providing two lanes in each direction with left turn restrictions in place north of Fulton Parkway to south of Germann allowing construction of the east side of Ellsworth Road.
+In addition, speed limits are reduced to 35 mph through this area.

-- Phase 1/2 (Feb-Nov) – Underground of SRP electric, temporary asphalt on shoulders, storm drain and utility work and traffic signal improvements - COMPLETE
+- Sub-Phase 1 & 2 (complete) – Under grounding of SRP electric, temporary asphalt on shoulders, storm drain and utility work and traffic signal improvements

-- Phase 3 (Dec-Jan) – Construct the northeast corner of the intersection - IN PROGRESS
+- Sub-Phase 3 (complete) – Construct the north and east sections of the intersection

-- Phase 4 (Dec-Jan) – Construct the southeast section of the intersection - IN PROGRESS
+- Sub-Phase 4 (Dec-Feb) – Construct the south and east sections of the intersection – IN PROGRESS

 - Sub-Phase 5 (Feb) – Flip traffic to east side and construct the west side of Ellsworth Road in the project area

-- Phase 6 (Mar) – Work in the center of Ellsworth (half and half through the intersection) to install median islands
+- Sub-Phase 6 (Mar) – Work in the center of Ellsworth Road (half and half through the intersection) to install median islands and paving.

-- Phase 7 (Early Spring 2019) – Final paving and striping of the intersection
+- Sub-Phase 7 (April 2019) – Final paving and striping of the improvements.

-Please see the phasing graphics below for each of the phases which indicate where the construction zone will be and where travel will be shifted.
+Please see the sub-phasing graphics below for each of the sub-phases, which indicate where the construction zone will be and where travel will be shifted.
 The construction approach is subject to change.
-During construction, the contractor has phased traffic to maintain two lanes of travel in each direction on Ellsworth Road; however, in work efforts that require further restrictions, those will be scheduled during daytime off-peak hours or at nights to accommodate the traffic demands on Ellsworth Road.
+During construction, the contractor strives to maintain two lanes of travel in each direction on Ellsworth Road.
+However, some work efforts may require further lane restrictions.
+Those efforts will be scheduled as practicable during daytime off-peak hours or at nights to accommodate the traffic demands on Ellsworth Road.
 Soil conditions in the work areas have previously required repairs and may require additional emergency repairs that may interfere with efforts to maintain four lanes open at all times.

-Phase 3 and 4 of the work has begun with work taking place on the northeast corner of the intersection, and the southeast section as well.
+Sub-phases 3 and 4 of the work has begun with work taking place on the northeast lanes of the intersection and the southeast quadrant as well.
 Ellsworth Road traffic is shifted to the west side of Ellsworth Road, providing for two lanes in each direction, with left turn restrictions north of Ryan Road.
 In early February, traffic will move to the eastern lanes and work on the western lane improvements will begin.